-Booster doses are now available to all fully vaccinated recipients ages 16 and older who received one of the three available COVID-19 vaccines in the United States.
+Booster doses of the COVID-19 vaccines are recommended for people age 12 years and older as soon as eligible.
 Here are answers to some of the most frequently asked questions about COVID-19 vaccine booster doses.

-Booster doses are authorized for fully vaccinated Pfizer/Comirnaty, Moderna, and Johnson & Johnson vaccine recipients who are 12 years old or older.
+Booster doses are authorized for fully vaccinated Pfizer-BioNTech (Comirnaty), Moderna (Spikevax), and Johnson & Johnson vaccine recipients who are 12 years old or older.
 At this time, booster doses are not recommended for anyone younger than 12 years.
 However, a third/additional dose of the Pfizer vaccine is recommended for immunocompromised individuals age 5 and older at least four weeks after receiving the initial two doses.

 When should I get a COVID-19 booster dose?